pantheon-systems/documentation/source/content/wordpress-wp-options-autoload-cache.md

  ## Tips to Minimize Autoloaded Data

  We recommend minimizing your autoloaded data to increase to your site's performance.
-We've provided a few tips for reducing your autoloaded cache below.
+We've provided a few tips for reducing your autoloaded data below.

  ### Redirect Your Site with PHP